neoxush/VibeCoding/browser-extensions/enhanced-split-view/README.md

 ## Changelogs

-### v1.0.3
-- **Reliable Pairing**: The drag-and-drop pairing mechanism has been completely overhauled.
-It now uses a more direct communication channel between tabs instead of relying on window screen coordinates, which could be unreliable.
-This results in a much more robust and instant connection.
-- **Both-Way Sync**: Navigation is no longer a one-way street.
-Both Source and Target tabs can now initiate link navigation.
-Clicking a link in either tab will update the other, creating true both-way synchronization.
-And here are the specific code changes that implement the both-way sync functionality:
-1. **Unified Click Handling**: The handleLinkClick function now allows both source and target tabs to publish navigation events.
-// enhanced-split-view/enhanced-split-view-for-chrome.user.js

-// ... (previous code)

-function handleLinkClick(e) {
-    // Allow clicks from either source or target if ((myRole !== 'source' && myRole !== 'target') || !myId) return;
-    const link = e.target.closest('

 ### v1.0.2
 - Added a Tampermonkey menu entry for **Reset Roles** (with confirmation) to clear all Source/Target roles across tabs.
 - Removed the **Disconnect** item from the Tampermonkey menu to reduce misclick risk; the badge menu remains for per-tab actions.
 - Auto-collapse the S/T contextual menu when the mouse leaves the UI area.
+- Improved state persistence using GM_saveTab API for more reliable tab state management.
+- Enhanced drag-and-drop pairing with screen coordinate detection for more accurate tab pairing.
+- Added configurable mouse shortcuts with visual configuration panel.

 ### v1.0.1
 - Added a context menu to the 'S' and 'T' icons for better control.
 - **Revoke**: Disconnects a single tab (either Source or Target) from the pair, allowing for more flexible control when managing multiple tab pairs.

 ## Features
-1. **Source Creation**: Hold `CTRL` (by default) and **Middle-click** anywhere on a page to mark it as the **SOURCE** (S).
+1. **Source Creation**: Hold `CTRL` + **Middle-click** (default) anywhere on a page to mark it as the **SOURCE** (S).
+2. **Target Creation**: Hold `ALT` + **Middle-click** (default) to mark current tab as **TARGET** (T) and connect to the most recent Source.
-2. **Easy Pairing (Drag & Drop)**: Once you have a Source, click and hold the "S" icon, drag it, and release.
+3. **Easy Pairing (Drag & Drop)**: Once you have a Source, click and hold the "S" icon, drag it, and release.
 The script will automatically pair with the other currently visible tab (the **TARGET**).
-3. **Link Syncing**: Any link clicked in the Source tab automatically opens in the Target tab.
+4. **Link Syncing**: Any link clicked in the Source tab automatically opens in the Target tab.
+5. **Visual Interface**: Floating "S" (Source) and "T" (Target) indicators with context menus for control.
-4. **Hotkey Customization**: Assign dedicated shortcut combos via the script configuration panel.
+6. **Hotkey Customization**: Fully configurable mouse shortcuts via the visual configuration panel.
-5. **Flexible Layouts**: Works with Chrome's native Split View, two separate windows, or dual monitors.
+7. **Flexible Layouts**: Works with Chrome's native Split View, two separate windows, or dual monitors.
+8. **Group Management**: Multiple Source tabs can be grouped together, with Targets joining existing groups.
+9. **State Persistence**: Tab roles and connections survive page refreshes and navigation changes.
+10. **Context Menu Controls**: Right-click on S/T indicators for options like Revoke, Disconnect, and Join as Source.

 ## How it Works
 ![chrome_split_view_preview](https://github.com/user-attachments/assets/cb101a97-e580-412f-9844-1cb3befa3e3b)